Lamb Chorba

 Chorba is often served during the Muslim holiday of Ramadan.
 The meal is served to break the fast (iftar) as it is deeply nourishing and hydrating.
 This Lamb Chorba is so hearty on its own, but it can also be served alongside Fattoush Salad or Tabbouleh Salad.

-What is Chorba?
+What Is Chorba?

-Chorba means soup in Arabic.
+Chorba means “soup” in Arabic.
 And like soups, chorbas can be made in infinite ways, though most often chorba is associated with a hearty Moroccan soup made from vegetables and chickpeas, usually with diced lamb, and some sort of pasta or grain.

 Chorba is made all over the Middle East, Europe, Northern Africa, and other areas.
 The vegetables vary, the spices vary, and the meat varies.
-It’s one of many dishes that has crossed many borders and morphed along the way.
+It’s one of many dishes that have crossed many borders and morphed along the way.

-I decided to use lamb in this recipe, the classic meat for this soup/stew, and millet as the grain.
-Millet holds up nicely in soups and stews, retaining its texture and shape well.
 Harissa is another quintessential ingredient in chorba.
 Harissa is a wonderfully spiced chili paste that adds heat and complexity to all kinds of dishes.
 It’s most often used in cooking and as a condiment by Moroccans and other North African countries.
 You can purchase it or make harissa at home.

 How to Make Lamb Chorba

-2. Stir in the lemon juice and parsley and serve.
+- Stir in the lemon juice and parsley and serve.

 Pin this now to find it later